BIVROST/360WebPlayer-for-WordPress/codecanyon-readme/codecanyon-readme.md

 Features
 --------

-* Easy visual setup
+* Fast visual setup.
-* Simple for the end user
+* Easy to use for the end user.
-* Works on both desktop and mobile
+* Both desktop and mobile.
-* Price includes the license for commercial usage of the plugin
-* [Open Source][github]
+* Free for personal use (see [license][license-free] for details).
-* Works on major browsers
+* Works on all major browsers.
-* Possible to embed more than one on the same page
+* Possible to embed more than one player on the same page.
-* Themable
-* Supports mono and stereoscopic pictures and video with equirectangular and cubemap projection
+* Mono and stereoscopic video and pictures.
+* HTTP Live Streaming (HLS).
-* [WebVR][webvr] (MozVR) support - working with Oculus Rift DK1, DK2, cardboard and more
+* [WebVR][webvr] (MozVR) support - works with Oculus Rift, Cardboard and more.
-* Supports viewing media in native players (also [supplied by Bivrost][bivrost])
+* Supports watching content in external native players (also [supplied by Bivrost][bivrost]).
-* Accepting feature requests - tell us what you want in the player!
+* We want to hear your feedback and ideas for new features, to make it even better.

 [bivrost]: http://bivrost360.com
 [webvr]: http://webvr.info/